DanielPabon745/DesignPatterns/README.md

 # DesignPatterns
-This repo contents examples for building, creational and behavioral patterns created in Java.
+This repo contents examples for building, structural and behavioral patterns created in Java.